OuYuBin/markdown-writer-fx/README.md

 Requirements
 ------------

-Java 8u40 or later is required.
+Java 9 or later is required.
-Java 8u131 or later is recommended.

 Installation
 ------------